DMPS/AssureThing/README.md

-# Ionic 2 Tabs Starter
+# AssureThing

+An AR application to help surveyors audit a property.

+Built with: Angular 2, Ionic 2, Gulp, Google Tango